 African elephants are larger than Asian Elephants.
 They also have longer trunks and legs and bigger ears.

-Asian elephants have long thick hairs and African elephants have hardly any hairs.
+Asian elephants have long, thick hair, and African elephants have hardly any hair.

 What Does an Elephant Look Like?

-An elephant has a large body with a head, four legs, tail, trunk, and tusks.
+An elephant has a large body with a head, four legs, a tail, a trunk, and tusks.
 Their skin is very thick and has a rough feel to it.

-Elephants grow long teeth, these are called tusks.
+Elephants grow long teeth; these are called tusks.
 Tusks never stop growing.
 Male African Elephants can grow tusks as long as 8ft.
 Elephant tusks are made out of ivory.
-Elephants don’t have any natural predators, but, humans have been known to kill elephants for their ivory tusks.
-It is illegal to kill elephants for their ivory, however, poachers are still killing elephants and selling their ivory on the black market.
+Elephants don’t have any natural predators, but humans have been known to kill elephants for their ivory tusks.
+It is illegal to kill elephants for their ivory.
+However, poachers still kill elephants and sell their ivory on the black market.
 Poaching is when an animal is killed illegally.

 What is an Elephant’s Trunk Used for?

-Eat – Elephants use their trunk to get food and put in their mouth.
+Eat – Elephants use their trunk to get food and put it in their mouth.

 Bathe- Elephants also use their trunk to suck up water and spray it over their body to get clean.

-Smell- An elephant’s trunk is their nose.
+Smell- An elephant’s trunk is its nose.
 Elephants use their trunk to smell objects in front of them.